| |

 services, commercial and recreational, including several schools,

-health centers, specialty shops, day care centres, a cinema.
+health centers, specialty shops, day care centers, a cinema, a

 prototypes that are repeated, and the overall architecture follows